-The Council will be using the Supplier Relationship Management (SRM) module within SProc.Net to communicate with approved Service Providers.
+The Council may use the Supplier Relationship Management (SRM) module within SProc.Net to communicate with approved Service Providers.
 The SRM module will allow the Service Providers to communicate directly with Council officers in an open and transparent manner.
 Further information can be found in the System User Guide on SProc.Net (post Go-Live).